jmjos/ratatoskr/README.md

 # Ratatoskr NoC simulator

 Welcome to the project website of ratatoskr, a framework to design technology-asymmetric interconnect architectures targeting heterogeneous 3D-SoCs.
 It is developed at the University in Magdeburg (Germany).
 Our A-3D-Network-on-Chip simulator is a Network-on-Chip Simulator for asymmetric NoC-architectures.
-It is developed using SystemC, a system description language based on C++, and it can be downloaded here.
+It is developed using SystemC, a system description language based on C++.
 The software is under MIT license terms.

 If you use the simulator in your research, we would appreciate the following citation in any publications to which it has contributed: